Shortest possible combination of two strings

 Solution based on LCS:

 We build the 2D array using LCS solution.
-If the character at the two pointer positions is equal, we increment the length by 1, else we store the minimum of the adjacent positions.
+If the character at the two pointer positions is equal, we increment the length by 1, else we store the maximum of the adjacent positions.
 Finally, we backtrack the matrix to find the index vector traversing which would yield the shortest possible combination.

 This article is contributed by Raghav Jajodia.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.